It´s Now for the News from Abroad… Or is it?

 If you always thought about a radio career reporting the news from a war torn country, Ricky Gervais and Eric Bana show you how not to.

-Special Correspondents – Official Trailer – Netflix [HD], Netflix US & Canada, http://www.youtube.com and photographs © Netflix.
+Special Correspondents – Official Trailer – Netflix [HD], Netflix US & Canada and photos © Netflix.

-Marky Mark Wahlberg’s character in Ted (2012) and the randomness of the friendships between the guys in The Inbetweeners (2008-10).
-The film is described by Gervais as having some romance, drama and satire ..and having seen this trailer I’m hoping for a DVD release date so as I can enjoy this film in full, or like a previously mentioned Bana superhero character I may turn green and get very , very angry!
+Marky Mark Wahlberg’s character in Ted (2012).
+The film is described by Gervais as having some romance, drama and satire ..and having seen this trailer I’m hoping for a DVD release date.
+This so as I can enjoy this film in full, or like a previously mentioned Bana superhero character I may turn green and get very, very angry!